 TLS Encryption and Email Security

 When we provide multiple levels of assurance, we can improve the user experience along with providing secure communication.
 We believe that any TLS (Transport Layer Security) is better than no TLS.
-This is because all certificates, despite their different assurance level, work to provide session safety and encrypt any data transmitted over the website.
+This is because all certificates, despite their different assurance levels, work to provide session safety and encrypt any data transmitted over the website.
 Depending on your requirements, we suggest you make a choice that serves your needs best.
 But first, you need to know what TLS encryption is and what it exactly does, so here you go:

 What is TLS Encryption?

 Transport Layer Security (TLS) is a protocol that implements privacy and data integrity within two communicating entities.TLS encryption is a cryptographic protocol that ensures network security over end-to-end communication.
-It is the most broadly deployed safety protocol used today and it is deployed by web browsers and other applications that need to privately transfer data over a network.
+It is the most broadly deployed safety protocol used today by web browsers and other applications that need to privately transfer data over a network.
 It includes file transfers, VPN links, instant messaging, VOIP and sending messages over email.

 TLS is composed of two layers, the TLS Record Protocol and the TLS Handshake Protocol.
 The Record Protocol renders connection securely.
 The Handshake Protocol requires the server and client to verify each other first and barter encryption algorithms and cryptographic keys before any data is transferred.